-Peer Connections is located in three locations: SSC, Room 600 (10th Street Garage on the corner of 10th and San Fernando Street), at the 1st floor entrance of Clark Hall, and in the Living Learning Center (LLC) in Campus Village Housing Building B. Visit Peer Connections website at http://peerconnections.sjsu.edu for more information.
+Peer Connections is located in three locations: SSC, Room 600 (10th Street Garage on the corner of 10th and San Fernando Street), at the 1st floor entrance of Clark Hall, and in the Living Learning Center (LLC) in Campus Village Housing Building B. Visit Peer Connections website at http://peerconnections.sisu.edu for more information.

-English 1A Section 40, Fall 2016, Course Schedule
+English 1A Section 50, Fall 2017, Course Schedule

-PLEASE NOTE: Subject to change with advance notice from me given in class and follow-up email.
+PLEASE NOTE: Subject to change with advance notice from me given in class and follow-up Canvas.
 Check daily.